UBC-MDS/college_scorecard/README.md

 Many people value higher education for an unlimited number of reasons: Some link it to becoming able to solve problems, others to learning how to work with different kinds of people, and some others think it will teach them how to handle real life tasks.
 It has also been considered an asset to have in order to pursue a more lucrative career with a better salary.
 These monetary benefits might allow a person to increase their living condition or to step out of poverty.

-There are different kinds of postsecondary institution throughout the United States that offer a wide range of programs.
-However, some people might face more challenges than others in order to enter higher education.
-To understand these challenges, and to see if there are groups or minorities that tend to be more marginalized, we are proposing to build an app that can help us track which social groups tend to be more hindered when entering a postsecondary institution.
-This could either be because of race, gender, or average income level.
-We would also like to see how entering a specific postsecondary institution benefits an individual overall in their future life.
+However, how do we choose which school will provide us with the tools that we need for the future?

+Thousands of students in the United States ask themselves this question every year.
+And they should be aware that there are different kinds of postsecondary institution throughout the country that offer a wide range of programs.

+Choosing the right institution is just as important as choosing the right career.
+Not all students start off on the same foot.
+Some students might require more financial aid than others depending on their families' income.
+Some others might be interested in the demographics of the school: what is the age of most of their to be classmates or how many females access these programs.
+Most students would likely be interested into looking at what their future incomes might look like if partaking into these cohorts.

 The College Scorecard Project gives us information to compare how well postsecondary institutions prepare their students in order to be successful.
 We can compare the cost of education and how many graduates are working even several years after entry in the institution.